beyondcode/laravel-self-diagnosis/README.md

 - Are there any migrations that need to be run?
 - Is the storage directory linked?

+### Development environment checks

+- Is the configuration not cached?
+- Are the routes not cached?

+### Production environment checks

+- Is the configuration cached?
+- Are the routes cached?
+- Is the xdebug extension disabled?
+- Is APP_DEBUG set to false?

 ## Installation

 You can install the package via composer: